 Casting up close to stumps or lily pads requires some skill.
 You can develop this skill by practicing.
 On the land, cast a practice plug to a target, such as a bucket or a hula hoop.

 I find that the most effective lure for catching bass is a purple soft plastic worm.
-A close second are Zoom Super Spooks, mostly white ones.
+A close second are Zoom Salty Super Fluke lures, mostly white ones.

 Although I normally use a spinning rod for fishing for largemouth bass, I sometimes fish the soft plastic worm Texas Rigged on an offset worm hook, unweighted, using a fly rod.
 The bass can't resist a rubber worm as it gently drops down through the water undulating as it falls.

 Bass caught in small NJ Lake